 Once the recital is scheduled, it is possible to arrange for rehearsal time by filling out and submitting the on-line Recital Rehearsal Space Request Form which is available at the MPAP Recital Planning Website.
 This form should be submitted no later than two weeks prior to the requested rehearsal time.
 All efforts will be made to provide rehearsal time in the performance space, but this cannot be guaranteed.
 Doctoral students may have additional rehearsal time in other department rehearsal rooms, subject to availability.
 Additional rehearsal space may be requested by emailing MPAP Space.

-Students must defer to the guidelines set forth by their Program Directors.
-Please also review the Recital Preparation Packet in-depth for more details.
+Students must defer to the guidelines set forth by their Program Directors and the department.
+Please review the Recital Preparation Packet in-depth for more details, as this process is subject to change each academic year.
+Note that as of Spring 2026, the department will no longer be printing programs for student recitals.

 Doctoral recitals may be adjudicated by 1-3 members of the Artist Faculty (selected by doctoral faculty), a group which must include the Program Director.